 Microcrystalline Wax, commonly referred to as Micro Wax, is a highly refined petroleum-derived wax obtained during the de-oiling and dewaxing stages of lubricating oil refining.
+Unlike conventional paraffin wax, microcrystalline wax is composed mainly of branched and cyclic hydrocarbons, giving it a fine crystalline structure with high plasticity, flexibility, and adhesion.

 Chemical Composition & Structure